gnalvesteffer/github-actions-practice/README.md

 - Publishing a new release will trigger a NuGet Package publish as a release version.

 #### Creating a Release package
-- Create a new release via https://github.com/gnalvesteffer/github-actions-practice/releases/new and create a new version tag following the semantic versioning scheme (for example: "0.1.0")
+- Create a new release via [this link](https://github.com/gnalvesteffer/github-actions-practice/releases/new) and create a new version tag following the semantic versioning scheme (for example: "0.1.0").
-- The `Publish NuGet Package` workflow will trigger when the release is published, and will generate a release version of the package.
+- The `Publish NuGet Package` workflow will trigger when the release is published and will generate a release version of the package.